Liviu2018/employee/EmployeeManagement/README.md

 This application manages the employees of a company.
 It can store, list, print and delete employees.

-Requirements:
+Its main purpose is to display the employees in their desired format.
+To achieve this table/column display format, for each employee we must compute:
+    - what row (from top to bottom) will contain the name of that employee; CEO is on first row
+    - how many empty cells/tabs are in front of this employees name cell (how many managers it has)

+Requirements to run:
 - Golang (tested with go1.13.4 darwin/amd64)
 - MySQL Community Server installed (tested on "macOS 10.14 (x86, 64-bit), DMG Archive" from https://dev.mysql.com/downloads/file/?id=490317)
     - install guide for MacBook is here: http://www.ccs.neu.edu/home/kathleen/classes/cs3200/MySQLMAC.pdf
     - mysql is running, and it has a database employee, with user: employee and password: employeePassword1234
         - create user 'employee'@'localhost' identified by 'employeePassword1234';
         - create database employee;
         - grant all on employee.* to 'employee'@'localhost';
         - flush privileges;

-How to run
+How to run:
-Compile main/main.go and run it.
-Then open your browser and go to localhost:8080/static/index.html
+    - compile main/main.go and run it
+    - open your browser and go to localhost:8080/static/index.html

 TODO:
-    - finish the algorithm
-    - read configs from config file
     - add bigger readme
-    - add nice UI page (html)
     - add unit tests
-    - add delete employee operation no security no update/delete problem description
+    - add delete employee operation
+    - initial load
+no security
+no update/delete
+problem description